 If you didn’t read my recent article on the push up and how to squeeze the most benefit out of it, check it out HERE.
 Correct push ups where the pelvis and spine remain neutral and the nose comes close the ground are excellent for core strengthening as well as for practicing the skill of tension generation.
 Remember, Tension=Force.

-SINGLE LEG BALANCE AND REACHeffective stretch and reach exercise
+SINGLE LEG BALANCE AND REACH

 Instruct the kids to start by standing on one foot/ leg.
 Have them slightly bend the knee of the standing leg and reach forward with their opposite hand while at the same time reaching back as far as they can with the opposite foot, keeping the toes as close to the ground as possible.
 The hip on the same side of the reaching hand is extended as much as possible.
 Have them try to keep their hips square to the ground.